Cookies

 How to Make Brown Butter

-First off, I find it easier to make brown butter in a pan with a light colored bottom.
-It isn’t essential, but it’s easier to see the color change.
+First, I find making brown butter in a pan with a light-colored bottom easier.
+It isn’t essential, but seeing the color change is easier.

 • After all the butter chunks melt, the butter will turn cloudy, then bubbly.
 As the butter boils, be sure to keep stirring!

-• Let it boil for a bit, then the butter will turn clear and you should be able to see the bottom of your pan.
+• Let it boil for a bit, then the butter will turn clear, and you should be able to see the bottom of your pan.
 Once the foaming starts, it will turn brown rather quickly.
-Remove the butter from the heat as soon as the desired color is reached.
+Remove the butter from the heat when the desired color is reached.

 • Afraid you burned it?
 Taste it!
 You will know immediately if it is burned.
-Brown butter will have a nutty, toffee flavor.
-Also, the little brown bits at the bottom of the pan are toasted milk solids and they have lots of flavor, so be sure to scoop those out with the rest of the butter!
+Brown butter will have a nutty toffee flavor.
+Also, the little brown bits at the bottom of the pan are toasted milk solids with lots of flavor, so be sure to scoop those out with the rest of the butter!

 If you need your butter to be set up for a recipe, there are a few ways to speed up the process: